thehicksivist/react-project-server/README.md

 ### 4. Within your own project what knowledge or skills were required to complete your project, and overcome challenges?

+In our project we each implemented adequate time-management skills, although our communication sometimes wasn’t the greatest.
+All were confident enough to start on a feature and work separately but when needed, worked equally well as pairs or more trying to fix a bug.

 ### 5.Evaluate how effective your knowledge and skills were this project, using examples, and suggest changes or improvements for future projects of a similar nature?